eip-home/eip-arch/draft-eip-arch.md

 The Internet Draft {{I-D.draft-ietf-6man-enhanced-vpn-vtn-id}} proposes a new Hop-by-Hop option of IPv6 extension header to carry the Network Resource Partition (NRP) information, which could be used to identify the NRP-specific processing to be performed on the packets by each network node along a network path in the NRP.

+The Internet Draft {{I-D.draft-ietf-6man-vpn-dest-opt-01}} proposes an experiment in which VPN service information for both layer 2 and layer 3 VPNs is encoded in a new IPv6 Destination Option.
+The new IPv6 Destination Option is called the VPN Service Option.

-The Internet-Draft {{I-D.draft-guan-6man-ipv6-id-authentication}} proposes an IPv6 based address label terminal identity authentication mechanism, which uses a new Hop-by-Hop option.
+The Internet-Draft {{I-D.draft-guan-6man-ipv6-id-authentication}} proposes an IPv6 based address label terminal identity authentication mechanism, which uses a new Hop-by-Hop option, called Address Label Extension (ALE).

-The Internet-Draft {{I-D.draft-herbert-fast}} describes the Firewalls and Service Tickets (FAST) protocol.
+The Internet-Draft {{I-D.draft-herbert-fast}} (currenlty expired) proposed the Firewalls and Service Tickets (FAST) protocol.
 This is a generic and extensible protocol for hosts to signal network nodes to request services or to gain admission into a network.
 Tickets are sent in IPv6 Hop-by-Hop options.

+The Internet-Draft {{I-D.draft-eckert-6man-qos-exthdr-discuss}} (currenlty expired) provided considerations for common QoS IPv6 extension header, in the context of the functionality under definition in the Deterministic Networking (detnet) IETF Working Group {{detnet-wg}}.

+The Internet-Draft {{I-D.draft-li-6man-topology-id}} (currenlty expired) proposed a new Hop-by-Hop option of IPv6 extension header to carry the topology identifier, which is used to identify the forwarding table instance created by the Multi Topology Routing or Flexible Algorithm.

+The Internet-Draft {{I-D.draft-iurman-6man-carry-identifier}} (currenlty expired) discussed the need of having a generic approach for carrying identifiers in IPv6 Destination Options and Hop-by-Hop Options.
+The EIP proposal can be seen as a superset and a further generalization of the proposal of {{I-D.draft-iurman-6man-carry-identifier}}.

 ## Consideration on Hop-by-hop Options allocation